Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 List or review fields

-- You access this tool from the Process Editor power tool after installing TFS Power Tools.
+For TFS 2015 and earlier versions, you access this tool from the Process Editor after installing the Microsoft Visual Studio Team Foundation Server 2015 Power Tools.

 In addition to the attributes that you can change for a work item field, there are several non-changeable and virtually hidden attributes for each field.
 You can look up the assignments of these fields using the Work Item Field Explorer tool.